-The cloud enables many business advantages including agility, on-demand elasticity and global scalability, among others.
-However, if your unified communications (UC) solution isn't designed for the cloud, it may not be optimised to draw on the full benefits of the cloud.
-Simply porting a business communications suite or "lifting and shifting" an on-premises UC infrastructure to the cloud won't necessarily deliver the benefits you and your business users are expecting.
+The cloud enables many business advantages including agility, on-demand elasticity, and global scalability, among others.
+However, if your unified communications (UC) solution isn't designed for the cloud, it may not be optimized to fully leverage the benefits of the cloud.
+Simply, porting a business communications suite or "lifting and shifting" an on-premises UC infrastructure to the cloud won't necessarily deliver the benefits you and your business users are expecting.
 Look for a cloud-native solution that enables you to pay as you go and rapidly scale up or down to meet constantly changing business requirements and new growth opportunities.